Back to top

 • Snacks: Between meals, opt for a serving of Greek yoghurt or a handful of almonds.
 Both choices are excellent for providing a protein boost and help in managing hunger pangs, ensuring you stay satisfied throughout the day.

-Following this meal plan can help manage symptoms of menopause while ensuring you receive a balanced intake of nutrients necessary for your health during this pivotal stage of life.
+Following this type of meal plan can help manage symptoms of menopause while ensuring you receive a balanced intake of nutrients necessary for your health during this pivotal stage of life.

 Exercise and Lifestyle Changes